mayer79/ml_lecture/README.md

 ### Python setup

-Python 3.11 and the packages specified [here](py/requirements.txt).
+Python 3.13 and the packages specified [here](py/requirements.txt).

 ### R setup

-R version >= 4.1 and these packages: tidyverse, FNN, withr, rpart.plot, ranger, xgboost, keras, hstats, MetricsWeighted, insuranceData, lightgbm
+R version >= 4.6 and these packages: tidyverse, FNN, withr, rpart.plot, ranger, xgboost, keras3, hstats, MetricsWeighted, insuranceData, lightgbm

-For the last chapter, we will use Python with TensorFlow >= 2.15.
-You can install it by running the R command `keras::install_keras(version = "release-cpu")`.
+For the last chapter, we will use Python with TensorFlow >= 2.21.
+You can install it by running the R command `keras3::install_keras()`.
 If the following code works, you are all set.
 (Some red start-up messages/warnings are okay.)

 ```
 library(tensorflow)